 Used BMW 6 Series Models

+The previous, second-generation BMW 6 Series was produced from 2004-'10 in coupe and convertible body styles.
 Originally, this 6 Series came equipped with a 4.4-liter V8 rated at 325 hp and 330 lb-ft of torque and was known as the 645Ci.
 For 2006, the name changed to 650i (minus the "C") and its engine was updated to a 4.8-liter V8 that produced 360 hp and 360 lb-ft of torque.
-Driving characteristics between the 645Ci and 650i are very similar: The smaller V8 shared the 4.8-liter's athletic character but had a slightly less vigorous power band.
+The 645Ci and 650i drive quite similarly -- the smaller V8 shares the 4.8-liter's athletic character but has a slightly less vigorous power delivery.
 If you find a well-kept 645Ci on the used market, you won't find it lacking from a performance standpoint.

-Read the most recent 2014 BMW 6 Series review.
+Read the most recent 2015 BMW 6 Series review.